-The travel and hospitality industry is ever evolving with technology reshaping consumers’ experiences every day.
+The travel and hospitality industry is evolving with technology reshaping consumers’ experiences every day.
 With the advent of smartphones, customers now have access to the world with just a touch, this has changed the way they perceive the world and travel.
 Customer’s expectations have increased.
-Along with travelling, customers also share a digital experience and expect more personalised services.
+Along with travelling, customers also share digital experience and expect more personalised services.
 Travel companies must envision the customer experience they want to deliver.

 Recent research outlines 92 per cent of hoteliers believe that by 2020 guests will expect their stay to be personalised around a set of choices they make before they arrive.

 More than 50% of the guest said, “I don’t mind when hotels use my personal information to offer me relevant deals, discounts and loyalty points.” – In a study by Skift, The Future of Hotel Loyalty 2016.

 Personalization is a huge challenge for the hotel industry and not everyone has the budget to go the extra mile to implement such state-of-the-art tech to track, monitor and provide customised suggestions to the guests.
 There is also high competition from the likes of Airbnb who have mastered this art and from hotels like The Four Seasons who recently spent $18-million on a website revamp with a big focus on personalised services.

 The hospitality industry is driven by customer satisfaction, their values, preferences and fulfilling their expectations.
 Before aspiring to fulfil the expectations of the guest, it is very important to understand what is expected from the hotel.
 As per a study conducted by Sabre and presented at Envision UK, during London Tech Week, these are what today guest expect by personalised services.